zappaz00/health-bot/README.md

 ## Description

 Health Bot implemented on Python and works with Telegram (username: @health_or_cider_bot).
-It will help you with training.
+It will help you with training and accumulate your personal statistic.

 ## How to use